Denver-Devs/ephemeral-enforcer/README.md

 Ephembot runs only in the channel from which the command is used this allows for per-channel configuration.

+Setting ephembot's level tells it to delete messages that are older than the level. ex. `/ephemeral level 20 minutes` will tell ephembot to delete messages that are older than 20 minutes, every 20 minutes.

 ### /ephemeral on

 Turns ephembot on at the default interval 15 minutes for the current channel